felleg/felleg.gitlab.io-backup/content/posts/MyFirstPost.md

 Now I know what you're thinking...
 This blog post isn't very impressive looking.
 Well, I'm still quite proud of it!
 It is my first blog post using Hugo, a static website generator.
-In the past, I would have used more common blogging tools, such as the ubiquitus "blogger", or "wordpress".
+In the past, I would have used more common blogging tools, such as the ubiquitous "blogger", or "wordpress".
 The thing you have to know about me, however, is that I am a hipster, in every sense of the word.
 I love to see what new things have to offer.
 When new things get too hot and popular, I love going back to the past to see what everyone missed.